Sensors Guide · Air Combat

 Stealth aircraft use several techniques to reduce their Radar Cross Section (RCS):

-Internal weapons bays: External weapons create huge radar returns.
-F-22, F-35, J-20, and Su-57 all carry weapons internally
+External weapons create huge radar returns.
+The F-22, F-35, J-20 and Su-57 all carry weapons internally.

-| Aircraft | Estimated RCS | Equivalent to |
+| Aircraft | Estimated RCS | Equivalent To |

 |---|---|---|